sboosali/Haskell-DragonNaturallySpeaking/README.md

 Once I switch to developing with Linux, I may be able to integrate with XMonad, for more speed (?) and more context.

 it would be nice if the two calls, from Haskell to Objective-C, were atomic e.g. by passing the current application back in.

+Generalize applications to any context (e.g. page in a tab in the browser, buffer in Emacs, present working directory in terminal).
+Now, I may need to "lift" contexts into applications, by copying and pasting Emacs.app into Terminal.app, or making Firefox.app my music player by exclusively having YouTube.